Pope Paul IV: Consistories

-Throughout his pontificate, Paul IV named 46 cardinals in four consistories, including his future successor Michele Ghislieri (the future Pope Pius V).
-According to Robert Maryks, the pope decided to nominate the Jesuit priest Diego Laínez to the cardinalate.
+Throughout his pontificate, Paul IV named 46 cardinals in four consistories, including Michele Ghislieri (the future Pope Pius V).
+According to Robert Maryks, the pope decided to nominate the Jesuit priest Diego Laynez to the cardinalate.
 However, Father Alfonso Salmerón warned Saint Ignatius of Loyola of this, as did Cardinal Otto Truchsess von Waldburg.
-In response, Father Pedro de Ribadeneyra repeated what the saint had said to him: "If our Lord does not lay down his hand, we will have Master Laínez a cardinal, but I certify to you, if it were, that it be with so much noise that the world would understand how the Society accepts these things".
+In response, Father Pedro de Ribadeneira repeated what the saint had said to him: "If our Lord does not lay down his hand, we will have Master Laínez a cardinal, but I certify to you, if it were, that it be with so much noise that the world would understand how the Society accepts these things".

 Death

 Paul IV's health began to break down in May 1559.
 He rallied in July, holding public audiences and attending meetings of the Inquisition.
 But he engaged in fasting, and the heat of the summer wore him down again.
 He was bedridden, and on 17 August it became clear he would not live.
 Cardinals and other officials gathered at his bedside on 18 August, where Paul IV asked them to elect a "righteous and holy" successor and to retain the Inquisition as "the very basis" of the Catholic Church's power.
 By 2 or 3 pm, he was close to death, and died at 5 pm.

 The people of Rome did not forget what they had suffered because of the war he had brought on the State.
 Crowds of people gathered at the Piazza del Campidoglio and began rioting even before Paul IV died.
 His statue, erected before the Campidoglio just months before, had a yellow hat placed on it (similar to the yellow hat Paul IV had forced Jews to wear in public).
 After a mock trial, the statue was decapitated.
 It was then thrown into the Tiber.

 The crowd broke into the three city jails and freed more than 400 prisoners, then broke into the offices of the Inquisition at the Palazzo dell' Inquisizone near to the Church of San Rocco.
 They murdered the Inquisitor, Tommaso Scotti, and freed 72 prisoners.
 One of those released was Dominican John Craig, who later was a colleague of John Knox.
 The people ransacked the palace, and then set it afire (destroying the Inquisition's records).
 That same day, or the next day (records are unclear), the crowd attacked the Church of Santa Maria sopra Minerva.
 The intercession of some local nobility dissuaded them from burning it and killing all those within.
 On the third day of rioting, the crowd removed the Carafa family coat of arms from all churches, monuments, and other buildings in the city.

 The crowd dedicated to him the following pasquinata: